Cuisine of Sardinia: Wine

-Several vineyards are present in every corner across the island, from the Campidanese and coastal plains, to the hilly and mountainous highlands.
-The particular composition of the soil and the sunny climate allow for high quality productions.
+Several vineyards are present in every corner across the island, from the Campidanese and coastal plains to the hilly and mountainous highlands.
+The particular composition of the soil and the sunny climate allows for high-quality production.
 The long winemaking tradition has its roots in the Nuraghic past, and from then on it did not suffer any interruptions since the island never fell under Arab rule, and thus the Islamic prohibition on alcohol did not affect Sardinia at all; on the contrary, winemaking saw a major increase in the Byzantine and the Judgedoms period.
 Today, there are 15 IGT, 19 DOC and 1 Docg wines on the island.

-The Cannonau is a typical sardinian red wine very rich in phenols made from Grenache grapes - perfect for red meats.
+Cannonau (or Cannonao) is a typical Sardinian red wine, rich in phenols, made from Grenache grapes, suited to drinking with a red-meat meal.